PunGy/pungy.me/src/pages/articles/fluid.md

 objects and operate on them without needing to know *what* they write to—you only need to deal with the transaction itself!

+Here is an example with graphics redrawing on transaction success!

 ```typescript
 import { Fluid, ReactiveTransaction } from 'reactive-fluid'